 Procedures for Requesting a Dietary-based Accommodation

 - Complete and submit a Disability Disclosure and Accommodation Request Form electronically through the Forms tab of the Dickinson Gateway.

-Documentation and requests should be submitted to the Office of Disability Services, by any one of the following means:
+Documentation and requests should be submitted to Access and Disability Services, by any one of the following means:

 Access and Disability Services